alexofrhodes/VBA-Projects/Dynamic Ribbons/PowerPoint/ReadMe.md

 If you modify the addin project's vbproject (modules / procedures) the changes will NOT be saved.
 You have to keep the original .PPTM, modify that after disabling the addin, overwrite the addin and reenable.
-This Tool offers a userform facilitate the addin editing (@TODO add xml to created .PPTM) or simply export the components.
+This Tool offers a userform facilitate the addin editing (@TODO add xml to newly created .PPTM) or simply export the components.

 This project features a dynamic ribbon, just modify the ini file and refresh the ribbon!